aws-samples/intelligent-shopping-assistant/README.md

 ## Prerequisites

 ### Operating System
-“CDK are optimized to best work to be initiated on **<Amazon Linux 2023 AMI>**.
-Deployment in another OS may require additional steps.”
+CDK are optimized to best work to be initiated on **<Amazon Linux 2023 AMI>**.
+Deployment in another OS may require additional steps.

 ### AWS account requirements